risuorg/risuorg.github.io/content/pages/README.risu.md

 ## Introduction

-Citellus is a program that should help with system configuration validation on either live system or any sort of snapshot of the filesystem.
+Risu is a program that should help with system configuration validation on either live system or any sort of snapshot of the filesystem.

 Via execution of 'plugins' it reports status on each one execution against the system that gives you an idea on health status, actual problems or problems that will reveal themselves if no preventive action is taken.